openhab/openhab-addons/bundles/org.openhab.binding.airgradient/README.md

 2. Navigate to Locations from the upper left hamburger menu.
 3. Here you will find a list of all of your sensors, with a location ID in the left column.
 Use that id when you add new Location things.

+This binding supports changing the hostname you are reading the data from, and supports reading a single object instead of an array of objects.
+This makes it possible to use this binding to read from the sensor on your local network instead of from the API if you flash your own AirGradient sensor with a web server that return the postToServer() data on GET requests.

 ### `API` Thing Configuration